verkhovin/tshirt-planning/README.md

 ## Tech info
 It's a simple web application with Java + Spring Boot backend and frontend implemented with Vue.js.
 Frontend communicates with the backend through minimalistic REST API and sockets.

-Frontend and backend are split into separate submodules that are built by Maven.

 Technologies: Java, Spring Boot, Spring Data JPA, PostgreSQL, Vue.js, Bootstrap, Websockets, REST API